-Strabismus (misaligned eyes) is a disease affecting adults and children and now with minimal-invasive techniques, it is possible to correct it surgically using local anesthesia and this is definitely an advantage in being able to return home after one or two hours of surgery.
-Of course, the eye will be a bit red for two or three weeks but then it will come back out as it is and definitely straighter.
+Strabismus (misaligned eyes) is a disease affecting adults and children.
+Now, with minimal-invasive techniques, it is possible to correct it surgically using local anesthesia.
+This is definitely an advantage in being able to return home after one or two hours of surgery.
+Of course, the eye will be a bit red for two or three weeks, but then it will come back out as it is and definitely straighter.

 Problems Associated With Strabismus (misaligned eyes)